 Approved Bidders who have been unsuccessful in the Auction process will have their IBD returned to them in full, subject to no penalty having been incurred during the Auction.
+The IBD will be refunded to unsuccessful bidders within 30 days from the close of the Auction.

-By 17.00 hours (NT) on November 17, 2014, Applicants must have transferred the IBD so that it is received in cleared funds in the designated account.
+By 17.00 hours (NT) on April 29, 2016, Applicants must have transferred the IBD so that it is received in cleared funds in the designated account.
 This is part of the pre- qualification process.